Gold plated jewelry, oftentimes referred to as dipped or gold vermeil, requires a gentler hand and a bit more care than 14k gold jewelry.

 It's just not a process that lends itself to handmade jewelry.
 It is more of, as we like to say, a machine-made item.
 Something that can be mass produced by a machine, not first using molds and waxes and casting.

-And they look fantastic year after year, but the cost is slightly higher.
-It's totally worth it though since you don't have to worry about water or fading after a few years.
+Remember, gold-filled jewelry will continue to look fantastic year after year, but the cost is slightly higher.
+It's totally worth it though if you don't have to worry about water or fading after a few years.

 Here's another video to show you how to properly store and keep your jewelry looking lovely!